castwide/solargraph/README.md

 ### Gem Support

 Solargraph is capable of providing code completion and documentation for gems that have YARD documentation.
 You can make sure your gems are documented by running `yard gems` from the command line.
-(The first time you run it might take a while if you have a lot of gems installed).
+(YARD is included as one of Solargraph's gem dependencies.
+The first time you run it might take a while if you have a lot of gems installed).

 When editing code, a `require` call that references a gem will pull the documentation into the code maps and include the gem's API in code completion and intellisense.

+If your project automatically requires bundled gems (e.g., `require 'bundler/require'`), Solargraph will add all of the Gemfile's default dependecies to the map.

-### More Information
+### Type Checking

-See [http://solargraph.org/guides](http://solargraph.org/guides) for more tips and tutorials for using Solargraph.

-## How It Works

-Solargraph uses [parser](https://github.com/whitequark/parser) for code analysis and [YARD](https://github.com/lsegal/yard) for API documentation.

-## Using the `solargraph` Executable

-The gem includes an executable that provides access to the library's features.
-For code completion, IDEs will typically integrate using `solargraph stdio` or `solargraph socket`.

-### Language Server Protocol

-The language server protocol is the recommended way for integrating Solargraph into editors and IDEs.
-Clients can connect using either stdio or TCP.
-See [LANGUAGE_SERVER.md](LANGUAGE_SERVER.md) for more information.
+As of version 0.33.0, Solargraph includes a [type checker](https://github.com/castwide/solargraph/issues/192) that uses a combination of YARD tags and code analysis to report missing type definitions.
+In strict mode, it performs type inference to determine whether the tags match the types it detects from code.

-## Updating Core Documentation
+### Updating Core Documentation

 The Solargraph gem ships with documentation for Ruby 2.2.2.
-As of gem version 0.15.0, there's an option to download additional documentation for other Ruby versions from the command line.
+You can download documentation for other Ruby versions from the command line.

     $ solargraph list-cores      # List the installed documentation versions
     $ solargraph available-cores # List the versions available for download
     $ solargraph download-core   # Install the best match for your Ruby version
-    $ solargraph clear-cores     # Clear the documentation cache
+    $ solargraph clear           # Reset the documentation cache

-## Solargraph and Bundler
+### Solargraph and Bundler

-If you're using the Solargraph language server with a project that uses Bundler, the most comprehensive way to use your bundled gems is to bundle Solargraph.
+If you're using the language server with a project that uses Bundler, the most comprehensive way to use your bundled gems is to bundle Solargraph.

 In the Gemfile: